Christopher Vose

 Christopher Vose (27 January 1887 – 22 August 1970) was an English cross-country runner.
 He finished 19th in the individual cross-country race at the 1920 Summer Olympics and fourth among British runners, and therefore did not score for the silver medal-winning British team.
-He also competed at the International Cross Country Championships in 1911–13 and 1920–21 and won one individual silver and five team gold medals.
+He also competed at the International Cross Country Championships in 1911–13 and 1920–21, winning one individual silver medal and five team gold medals.